prcutler/pcutler-web/content/post/2018-08-04-there-is-no-offseason.md

 ---
-title: There is No Offseason (or writing my Python apps never ends and that's ok)
+title: There is No Offseason
 author: Paul Cutler
 type: post
 date: 2018-08-06